scala/docs.scala-lang/_overviews/scala3-migration/tooling-migration-mode.md

 To do so you just need to compile again, this time with the `-source:3.0-migration` and the `-rewrite` options.

 > Beware that the compiler will modify the code!
 It is intended to be safe.
-> However you may like to commit the initial state so that you can print the diff applied by the compiler and revert it if necessary.
+> However you may want to commit the initial state so that you can print the diff applied by the compiler and revert it if necessary.

 > #### Good to know
 > - The rewrites are not applied if the code compiles in error.